Eddevinc/files/Lab-WVD-Essentials/05-ACCESS-WORKSPACE-USING-WVD-CLIENT.md

 # **Exercise 6: Access the Published Applications/ Desktop using WVD Client**

+WVD-Client is a remote desktop application through which we can connect to our windows virtual desktop environment.

 ## **Task 1: Access the Published Applications using WVD Client**

 Now as we have published remote apps in previous exercises, now we will be accessing them using wvd-client.